WebOfTrust/keripy/README.md

 `0.6.7`

 ### Local installation - Docker build
-Run `docker build -t keripy .` to build your docker image.
+Run `make build-keri` to build your docker image.

-Then run `docker run -it keripy /bin/bash` and you can run `kli version` from within the running container to play with KERIpy.
+Then run `docker run -it gleif/keri /bin/bash` and you can run `kli version` from within the running container to play with KERIpy.

 ### Dependencies
 #### Binaries